npm/npmo-docs/tutorials/npm-Enterprise-on-a-closed-network.md

 * Install Docker on the VM running on a closed network.

 Install a supported version of Docker on your server.
-Replicated supports Docker from 1.7.1 to 1.13.1.
+At the time of this writing, Replicated still supported Docker versions as old as `1.7.1`.
 We recommend installing the latest version of Docker available for the range of your [operating system](https://www.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/).

 * Install Replicated.